 - In The Cat Returns, the Fisher Kingdom effect of the cat's world lingers on protagonist Haru; even after returning home, she still turns into a Cat Girl whenever she's around the Baron.

-- Saban's Adventures of the Little Mermaid saw the title character able to use a magic whistle to switch forms between human and mermaid, but she would revert back to a mermaid whenever she got wet.
+- Saban's Adventures of the Little Mermaid sees the title character able to use a magic whistle to switch forms between human and mermaid, but she will revert back to a mermaid whenever she gets wet.
 Cue the villains constantly dumping things on her at the most inopportune moments.

 - The five protagonists in Ame Nochi Hare will transform into girls whenever it rains.